SergeyYakubov/asapo/docs/site/docs/producer-clients.md

 Producer API is available for C++ and Python and has the following main functionality:

-- Create a producer instance and bind it to a specific beamtime and data source multiple instances can be created (also within a single application) to send data from different sources.
-An instance id and pipeline step id can be set to allow pipeline monitoring.
+- Create a producer instance and bind it to a specific beamtime and data source multiple instances can be created (also within a single application) to send data from different sources
 - Send messages to a specific stream (you can read more [here](data-in-asapo) about data in ASAPO)
     - each message must have a consecutive integer index, ASAPO does not create indexes automatically
     - to compose datasets, dataset substream (and dataset size) should be send along with each message